-- How to manage your emotions
+- How to manage emotions

 The following are some of the most practical and effective life skills you can learn to aid you in recovery.

-Build Healthy Relationships
+Building Healthy Relationships

-Create Healthy Habits
+Creating Healthy Habits

-It takes effort to have a clean home, but it can make you feel a lot more organized and situated.
 Make a list of chores each week to keep yourself on track.
 These might include: